Models of Software Development Life Cycle

 • Results are obtained early and periodically.

-B. Disadvantage of Iterative Model
+Disadvantage of the Iterative Model

 • It requires more resources.

-Spiral Model
+3. Spiral Model

-Spiral model, generally consists of four different phases such as planning, risk analysis, engineering and evaluation.
+The spiral model generally consists of four different phases such as planning, risk analysis, engineering and evaluation.
 These phases are followed repeatedly, in each round, until no further requirements are needed to be implemented in the final products.

-1. Planning
+Planning

-Planning is the first phase of the software development life cycle (spiral model), where the business and system related information is gathered from customers and analyzed.
+Planning is the first phase of the software development life cycle (spiral model), where the business and system-related information is gathered from customers and analyzed.
 Then, proper planning is done after collecting the requirements.

 Planning phase includes cost, schedule and resources

-2. Risk Analysis
+Risk Analysis

 However, a standard prototype is developed at the end of the risk analysis phase.

-Lear more about How to reduce Cyber Risks.
+Learn more about How to reduce Cyber Risks.

-3. Engineering
+Engineering

-4. Evaluation
+Evaluation

-A. Advantages of Spiral model
+Advantages of the Spiral model

 • This model is useful for large projects